-Director since February 2020; Board observer from April 2017
+Director since February 2020; Board observer from April 2017 to February 2020

-Committee(s): Nominating and corporate governance committee
+Committee(s): Nominating and corporate governance committee (Chair, effective as of immediately prior to the Annual Meeting)

 Mr. Botteri serves, since June 2011, in various senior roles and as a Partner at Accel, a venture capital firm, where he focuses on investments in early and growth stage technology companies, including cloud applications, enterprise security, and online marketplaces.
 Mr. Botteri currently holds directorships and management positions for several Accel entities and other private companies.
 Mr. Botteri served on the board of directors of Fiverr International Ltd., an online marketplace for freelance services, from 2016 through 2023.
 Mr. Botteri holds a M.A. from Ecole Polytechnique and Ecole des Mines in France.
 We believe that Mr. Botteri is qualified to serve on our board of directors because of his global experience; financial expertise; software and technology industry and product experience; and cloud computing experience.